NVIDIA/aistore/cmd/cli/resources/object.md

 We say that "an object is cached" to indicate two separate things:

-* The object was originally downloaded from a Cloud bucket, a bucket in a remote AIS cluster, or a HTTP(s) based dataset;
+* The object was originally downloaded from a remote bucket, a bucket in a remote AIS cluster, or a HTTP(s) based dataset;
 * The object is stored in the AIS cluster.

 In other words, the term "cached" is simply a **shortcut** to indicate the object's immediate availability without the need to go to the object's original location.